obukhov/redis-inventory/README.md

 ## Installation

-There are several ways to install this tools:
+There are two ways to install the tool:

-- using docker
+- use docker image
-- building from sources
+- build binary from sources

 ### Using docker